rsekman/ddb_ipc/README.md

     An error is returned if seeking beyond the end of the track.
 - `get-playpos` returns `data`, a dictionary with the keys `position` and `duration`, both floats giving the position in the current track and its duration, in seconds.
     Returns an error if not currently playing.
-- `get-now-playing format::string?="%artist% - %title%` formats the currently playing track according to the title format string `format`, returning it with the key `now-playing`
+- `get-now-playing format::string?="%artist% - %title%"` formats the currently playing track according to the title format string `format`, returning it with the key `now-playing`
     See upstream [DeaDBeeF](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Title-formatting-2.0) and [foobar2000](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:Title_Formatting_Reference) documentation for format string documentation.
     Returns an error if the format string is invalid.
     Returns an error if not currently playing.